paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

 #### References in Text
 The Energy Policy Act of 2005, referred to in subsec. (a)(1), is Pub.
 L. 109–58, Aug.
 8, 2005, 119 Stat.
 594, which enacted chapter 149 of Title 42, The Public Health and Welfare, and enacted, amended, and repealed numerous other sections and notes in the Code.
 For complete classification of this Act to the Code, see Short Title note set out under [section 15801 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15801&num=0&edition=prelim) and Tables.

-The Energy Independence and Security Act of 2007, referred to in subsec. (a)(1), (9), is Pub.
+The Energy Independence and Security Act of 2007, referred to in subsec. (a)(1), is Pub.
 L. 110–140, Dec.
 19, 2007, 121 Stat.
 1492, which enacted chapter 152 of Title 42, The Public Health and Welfare, and enacted and amended numerous other sections and notes in the Code.
 Section 433 of the Act amended sections 6832 and 6834 of Title 42 and enacted provisions set out as a note under [section 6834 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6834&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Short Title note set out under [section 17001 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section17001&num=0&edition=prelim) and Tables.

 [Section 138c of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-138c), referred to in subsec. (b)(1), was repealed by Pub.
 L. 113–291, div.
 A, title IX, § 901(g)(2), Dec.
 19, 2014, 128 Stat.
 3466.
+See now [section 2926 of this title](./chapter-173-energy-security.md#section-2926), enacted by Pub.
+L. 113–291, which relates to operational energy activities and is largely comprised of provisions transferred from former section 138c.

 #### Amendments
+2016—Subsec. (a).
+Pub.
+L. 114–328, § 311(1), inserted “, Resiliency, and Mission Assurance” after “Annual Report Related to Installations Energy Management” in heading.

+Subsec. (a)(2) to (11).
+Pub.
+L. 114–328, § 311(2)–(4), added par.
+(2), redesignated pars.
+(9) and (11) as pars.
+(3) and (4), respectively, and struck out former pars.
+(2) to (8) and (10), which required various tables and descriptions in reports.

+2015—Subsec. (a)(4).
+Pub.
+L. 114–92, § 313(1), (2), redesignated par.
+(5) as (4) and struck out former par.
+(4) which read as follows: “In addition to the information contained in the table listing energy projects financed through third party financing mechanisms, as required by paragraph (3), the table also shall list any renewable energy certificates associated with each project, including information regarding whether the renewable energy certificates were bundled or unbundled, the purchasing authority for the renewable energy certificates, and the price of the associated renewable energy certificates.”

+Subsec. (a)(5), (6).
+Pub.
+L. 114–92, § 313(2), redesignated pars.
+(6) and (8) as (5) and (6), respectively.
+Former par.
+(5) redesignated (4).

+Subsec. (a)(7).
+Pub.
+L. 114–92, § 313(3), amended par.
+(7) generally.
+Prior to amendment, par.
+(7) read as follows: “A description and estimate of the progress made by the military departments to meet the certification requirements for sustainable green-building standards in construction and major renovations as required by section 433 of the Energy Independence and Security Act of 2007 (Public Law 110–140; 121 Stat.
+1612).”

+Pub.
+L. 114–92, § 313(1), (2), redesignated par.
+(9) as (7) and struck out former par.
+(7) which read as follows: “An estimate of the types and quantities of energy consumed by the Department of Defense and members of the armed forces and civilian personnel residing or working on military installations during the preceding fiscal year, including a breakdown of energy consumption by user groups and types of energy, energy costs, and the quantities of renewable energy produced or procured by the Department.”

+Subsec. (a)(8).
+Pub.
+L. 114–92, § 313(2), redesignated par.
+(10) as (8).
+Former par.
+(8) redesignated (6).

+Subsec. (a)(9).
+Pub.
+L. 114–92, § 313(4), amended par.
+(9) generally.
+Prior to amendment, par.
+(9) read as follows: “Details of utility outages at military installations including the total number and locations of outages, the financial impact of the outage, and measures taken to mitigate outages in the future at the affected location and across the Department of Defense.”

+Pub.
+L. 114–92, § 313(2) redesignated par.
+(11) as (9).
+Former par.
+(9) redesignated (7).

+Subsec. (a)(10).
+Pub.
+L. 114–92, § 313(2), redesignated par.
+(12) as (10).
+Former par.
+(10) redesignated (8).

+Subsec. (a)(11).
+Pub.
+L. 114–92, § 313(5) added par.
+(11).
+Former par.
+(11) redesignated (9).

+Subsec. (a)(12).
+Pub.
+L. 114–92, § 313(2), redesignated par.
+(12) as (10).

 2014—Subsec. (b)(1).
 Pub.
 L. 113–291 substituted “Energy, Installations, and Environment” for “Operational Energy Plans and Programs”.

 2013—Subsec. (a)(1).
 Pub.
 L. 112–239, § 1076(d)(6)(A), substituted “section 553” for “section 533”.